-Rating A Rating B Rating C selects and safely uses appropriate tools and equipment to dissemble, re-assemble and adjust mechanical systems and monitors safety of self and others selects and safely uses appropriate tools and equipment to dissemble, re- assemble and adjust mechanical systems identifies and safely uses tools and equipment to dissemble, re- assemble and adjust mechanical systems in a given context identifies and reports hazards, and acts with a level of awareness of the safety of self and others to apply health and safety procedures, including using appropriate personal protective equipment (PPE) identifies hazards, and determines and applies health and safety procedures, including using appropriate personal protective equipment (PPE) complies with health and safety procedures including using appropriate personal protective equipment (PPE) closely follows workplace procedures for cleaning and storing tools, equipment and materials as part of practical routines. follows workplace procedures for cleaning and storing tools, equipment and materials as part of practical routines. undertakes workplace procedures for cleaning and storing tools, equipment and materials as directed.
+Rating A Rating B Rating C selects and safely uses appropriate tools and selects and safely uses appropriate identifies and safely uses tools and equipment to dissemble, re-assemble and adjust tools and equipment to dissemble, re- equipment to dissemble, remechanical systems and monitors safety of self and assemble and adjust mechanical assemble and adjust mechanical others systems systems in a given context identifies and reports hazards, and acts with a level identifies hazards, and determines and complies with health and safety of awareness of the safety of self and others to applies health and safety procedures, procedures including using apply health and safety procedures, including using including using appropriate personal appropriate personal protective appropriate personal protective equipment (PPE) protective equipment (PPE) equipment (PPE) closely follows workplace procedures for cleaning and storing tools, equipment and materials as part of practical routines. follows workplace procedures for cleaning and storing tools, equipment and materials as part of practical routines. undertakes workplace procedures for cleaning and storing tools, equipment and materials as directed.